 For further information

-Please view the Property Objection Fact Sheet for further information regarding this process or call the Office of the State Valuer General on 1300 653 346 for further queries.
+Please view the Objecting to a Valuation Fact Sheet for further information regarding this process or call the Office of the State Valuer General on 1300 653 346 for further queries.
 You may not object to the valuation of your property if the Valuer-General has already considered an objection by you to that valuation.
 Payment of Council rates cannot be deferred pending the result of an objection to property values and are due and payable by the due date.
 For more information regarding property valuations, please view Understanding Property Values Fact Sheet.